Top Things To Do In Cape Town

-Think of Cape Town holidays and a trip up Table Mountain will often come to mind first.
+Think of Cape Town vacations and a trip up Table Mountain will often come to mind first.
 Rightly so.
 A hike up the resplendent mountain in time for sunset or sunrise will reward you with unforgettable views.
 The most popular trail, Platteklip Gorge, zig zags up the mountain creating an almost natural stairway to the top.
 It takes between an hour and a half and two hours to reach the top.
 For seasoned hikers, there are other routes from different starting points around the city, which incorporate more pitstops and incredible views on the way.
 For less avid walkers, there’s always the cable car to get you there or back, or a thrilling Helicopter flip, which gives you 360 views of the mountain.
 Add bespoke touches to your hike like a champagne picnic or warming breakfast of coffee and pastries to greet you.

 6. Food and Wine in Cape Town

 The restaurant scene in Cape Town is second to none.
 You will find an array of Michelin-star-quality dining options, including some of the best in the world – and all at a fraction of the cost you’d pay in other countries.
-Local chefs bring creativity and innovation to their menus, using homegrown ingredients and flavours inspired by their culture and setting.
-It is vital to book ahead; the secret is out about these gastronomical favourites, which include two that made the list of the 50 World’s Best Restaurant Awards in 2022; La Colombe (56) and FYN Restaurant (37).
-The Pot Luck Club, Chef’s Warehouse at Beau Constantia, Belly of the Beast and Salsify at the Roundhouse are also firm favourites.
+Local chefs bring creativity and innovation to their menus, using homegrown ingredients and flavors inspired by their culture and setting.
+It is vital to book ahead; the secret is out about these gastronomical favorites, which include two that made the list of the 50 World’s Best Restaurant Awards in 2022; La Colombe (56) and FYN Restaurant (37).
+The Pot Luck Club, Chef’s Warehouse at Beau Constantia, Belly of the Beast and Salsify at the Roundhouse are also firm favorites.
 And two newcomers to arrive at The V&A Waterfront, from the team behind La Colombe, are Pier and The Waterside.

 7. Something For The Kids

-Cape Town has all the ingredients for a truly unforgettable family holiday.
+Cape Town has all the ingredients for a truly unforgettable family vacation.
 Direct overnight flights and no jet lag are just two of the reasons to visit Cape Town with kids.
-But to be sure this holiday is etched into your family’s folklore forever, join a tailormade ‘Escape and Explore’ tour.
-Choose from four regions, themes (explore, active, family or quirky) and dining options (local eats, fine dining, wild picnics or exclusive tasting tables) and we will organise a tour that will put a smile on even the sulkiest teenager’s face.
+But to be sure this vacation is etched into your family’s folklore forever, join a customized ‘Escape and Explore’ tour.
+Choose from four regions, themes (explore, active, family or quirky) and dining options (local eats, fine dining, wild picnics or exclusive tasting tables) and we will organize a tour that will put a smile on even the sulkiest teenager’s face.
 Our guides arrive with a luxury vehicle packed to the rafters with kit –surfboards, stand-up paddle boards, hiking gear, a toy box, the list goes on.
 They are passionate and enthusiastic and come with a wealth of experience.
 We match up your guide to your family’s interests.
 If your child really loves surfing then a famous, ex-surfer will take you around the best surf spots.
 Love wine?
 Then your’ll guide will be an expert sommelier.
 Tours are designed to engage all the family, so even if you are heading to the Winelands, the captivating guides will manage to make it exciting for the younger members of the team too.